-Digitisation activities undertaken by NCAP take into account the preservation requirements of the original images.
+Digitisation activities undertaken by NCAP take into account the preservation requirements of the original records.
 Digitisation procedures ensure that material is not damaged during the digital capture process.
-NCAP staff are trained in the care and handling of collection material.
+NCAP staff are trained in the care and handling of records.
 Digital capture is undertaken using equipment appropriate to the format of material being digitised.
 This may be a copy-stand, flatbed scanner or photogrammetric scanner.

-NCAP aims to digitise collection material in its best possible physical condition.
-Therefore, a preservation assessment and any remedial treatment of prints or films are undertaken prior to digitisation whenever possible.
+NCAP aims to digitise records in the best possible physical condition.
+Therefore, a preservation assessment and any remedial treatment of records is undertaken prior to digitisation whenever possible.